 Check out a children’s workshop at a hardware store

 If you want the kids to get their hands dirty and learn the fine art of making stuff, check out your local big-box hardware store on the Saturday of your winter break.
-Both Home Depot and Lowe’s have free workshops on Saturday mornings for kids.
+Home Depot, in particular, has free workshops on Saturday mornings for kids.
 For that matter, ask if they offer anything during the week.
 You might get lucky.